 Avoid ATM fees

 We've removed the $1 fee to use another major New Zealand bank’s ATM in New Zealand.
-Find the location of Westpac New Zealand ATMs.
+Find the location of your nearest ATM.

 It's best to pay off the closing balance of your credit card bill each month if possible.
 Only making the minimum payment means you will have more interest to pay.
-Avoid late payment fees by setting up reminders to pay your bill.
 You can also set up a direct debit to pay the closing balance in full, or the minimum repayment, each month.